 Subjects involving placements have a 100% attendance hurdle associated with registration stipulations, such as for the Victorian Institute of Teaching.
-This can be for the placement component of the subject only (with coursework at 80%); or both the placement and coursework components can have a 100% attendance hurdle.
+This can be for the placement component of the subject only (with coursework typically at 80%); or both the placement and coursework components can have a 100% attendance hurdle.
 Please refer to a particular subject in the handbook for details.

 If you think you may not be able to meet an attendance hurdle you are encouraged to contact your Subject Coordinator(s) and the MGSE Student Wellbeing Officer email@example.com to discuss options.
 These options may include applying for Special Consideration.